Viper Documentation

 Gas Reserve

-When swapping 100% of a native token (SOL, ETH, or BNB), Viper automatically holds back a small amount for gas fees:
+When swapping 100% of a native token (SOL, ETH, BNB, or HYPE), Viper automatically holds back a small amount for gas fees:

 Solana: a fixed 0.01 SOL is reserved for transaction fees and account rent.

-Base, BSC & Ethereum: the reserve is dynamic.
+Base, BSC, Ethereum & Hyperliquid: the reserve is dynamic.
 It tracks the current network gas price — roughly 3× the estimated cost of one swap — so a sudden fee spike can't leave your wallet unable to cover gas, and it's capped so it never holds back more than needed.
-It never falls below a floor of 0.0025 ETH on Base, 0.001 BNB on BSC, or 0.0025 ETH on Ethereum; when gas is cheap you'll see close to the floor, and when gas is high the reserve rises automatically.
+It never falls below a floor of 0.0025 ETH on Base, 0.001 BNB on BSC, 0.0025 ETH on Ethereum, or 0.02 HYPE on Hyperliquid; when gas is cheap you'll see close to the floor, and when gas is high the reserve rises automatically.

 When swapping a stablecoin (USDC or USDT), the full amount is used since gas is paid in the native token.